Here’s a slightly edited post from 2012 that deserves a fresh look . . .

 23. Inquire of GOD: "GOD, I'm listening.
 What are you communicating to me?"

-24. Rest with whatever comes to you, as subtle or astonishing it might be.
+24. Rest with whatever comes to you, as subtle, astonishing, or disturbing as it might be.